How to Use Public Transport in Lisbon: The Ultimate Guide

 As you navigate Lisbon’s expansive train network, Rossio station stands as a testament to the city’s rich transportation legacy, inviting you to embark on memorable journeys and explore the myriad facets of greater Lisbon.

-Ensure that you have your Navegante or Lisboa card on hand.
+Ensure that you have your Navegante card or Lisboa card on hand.

 How to Use The Ferry in Lisbon